Human Centered Design

 The HCD process uses unique tools to capture the users’ perspective.
 HCD engages direct participation by constituents early and often in the design cycle.
 Also, the process goes deep rather than broad.
 Instead of looking at averages, which often miss a large portion of the users needs, we look at extremes.

-During the “HEAR” portion of the training, the participants used many qualitative methods to reach the goal of understanding their constituents point of view and reasoning.
-Through the process the participants came away with a deeper understanding of the needs of their constituents, as well as the constraints and barriers to the design challenge.
+During the “HEAR” portion of the training, the participants use many qualitative methods to reach the goal of understanding their constituents point of view and reasoning.
+Through the process the participants come away with a deeper understanding of the needs of their constituents, as well as the constraints and barriers to the design challenge.

-During the CREATE phase, participants translated insights about the reality of today into a set of opportunities for the future.
-The team then brainstormed solutions for those opportunities and rapidly made a few of them tangible through prototyping.
+During the CREATE phase, participants translate insights about the reality of today into a set of opportunities for the future.
+The team then brainstorm solutions for those opportunities and rapidly made a few of them tangible through prototyping.

-At the end of the CREATE phase they presented four prototypes and gathered feedback from their constituency.
-The intent of gathering feedback was to refine the solutions not to prove that they were perfect.
+At the end of the CREATE phase participants present prototypes and gather feedback from their constituency.
+The intent of gathering feedback is to refine the solutions not to prove that they were perfect.
 The best feedback is that which makes you rethink and redesign.